ding-lab/VLD_FilterVCF/testing/README.md

  - this is well developed
 direct_call-TinJasmine - germline caller workflow
  - this should be updated based on direct_call-TinDaisy model, with TinJasmine test data

+See direct_call/README.md for details about test parameter settings